Features of New Economic Reforms in India

-We come across the term “Economic reforms” quite often, and it is important to know what is economic reforms?
-Economic reforms are defined as changes in policies that aim at improving the economic efficiency of a country.
-The need for economic reforms essentially arises from distortions that are caused either due to international regulations or by the government.
-Economic reforms occur when there is deregulation or a reduction in the size of government.
-It is also done by eliminating or decreasing the market distortion in specific sectors of the economy.
+We come across the term “Economic Reforms” quite often, and it is important to know what Economic Reforms are?
+Economic Reforms are defined as changes in policies that aim at improving the economic efficiency of a Country.
+The need for Economic Reforms essentially arises from distortions that are caused either due to international regulations or by the Government.
+Economic Reforms occur when there is deregulation or a reduction in the size of the Government.
+It is also done by eliminating or decreasing the market distortion in specific sectors of the Economy.

 Introduction of Indian Economy During Reforms

 In the year 1991, India saw a tectonic shift in its economic policies, making it a landmark year in the history of the Indian Economy.
 The humongous Economic crisis suffered by India in 1991 was uncontrollable with the situation getting bleak gradually.
 The result was that inflation reached its peak with daily use commodities becoming extremely expensive, striking people.

 Reasons and Effects of Economic Crisis of 1991

 The primary reason for the crisis in 1991 can be attributed to a decline in exports which started in the 1980s.
 India had to pay in dollars for importing any commodity such as petroleum and the Country’s earnings in dollars from export were not meeting this need.

 The debilitating effects of the Economic crisis had a cascading effect on India’s failing Economy.

 The foreign currency reserves kept going down, which posed a significant crisis of balance of payment in front of the Country.

 Government income was not enough to resolve these issues as the revenue generated through income tax was quite inadequate.